westmcmillen/TaskTracker/README.md

 5. status: varchar
 6. important: bool

-The server should be run on port 5432
+The database should configured to port 5432

 ## Run